 (4) No later than 0600, ERCOT shall post on the MIS Public Area the actual system Load by Weather Zone, the actual system Load by Forecast Zone, and the actual system Load by Study Area for each hour of the previous Operating Day.

 (5) ERCOT shall provide notification to the market and post on the MIS Public Area Electrical Bus Load distribution factors and other information necessary to forecast Electrical Bus Loads.
 This report will be published when updates to the Load distribution factors are made.
 Private Use Network net Load will be redacted from this posting.

+(6) After every SCED run, ERCOT shall post to the ERCOT website the total capability of Resources available to provide the following Ancillary Service combinations, based on the Resource telemetry from the QSE and capped by the limits of the Resource, for the most recent SCED execution:

+(a) Capacity to provide Reg-Up, irrespective of whether it is capable of providing any other Ancillary Service;

+(b) Capacity to provide RRS, irrespective of whether it is capable of providing any other Ancillary Service;

+(c) Capacity to provide ECRS, irrespective of whether it is capable of providing any other Ancillary Service;

+(d) Capacity to provide Non-Spin, irrespective of whether it is capable of providing any other Ancillary Service;

+(e) Capacity to provide Reg-Up, RRS, or both, irrespective of whether it is capable of providing ECRS or Non-Spin;

+(f) Capacity to provide Reg-Up, RRS, ECRS, or any combination, irrespective of whether it is capable of providing Non-Spin;

+(g) Capacity to provide Reg-Up, RRS, ECRS, Non-Spin, or any combination; and

+(h) Capacity to provide Reg-Down.

+(7) Each week, ERCOT shall post on the ERCOT website the historical SCED-interval data described in paragraph (6) above.